itsyash009/C-Voice-assistant/README.md

 const char *charCommand = command.c_str();
 system(charCommand);

-To open any file format in the system, then command is:
+To open any file format in the system, the command is:
 ShellExecute(NULL,"open","file path",NULL, NULL, SW_NORMAL);

 To open a browser: